 If you’re not following Tara Calishain on Twitter (@ResearchBuzz), by RSS feed, the Firehose blog, and/or by email newsletter, you’re missing out on one of the richest resources for researchers around.
 Go right now!
 Sign up and then come back!

-Calishain has set up over 100 alerts set up to discover new research resources and she freely points you to those information-packed databases throughout the day or in a digest form, if you prefer.
+Calishain has set up over 100 alerts to discover new research resources and she freely points you to those information-packed databases throughout the day or in a digest form, if you prefer.
 In addition , she has written tons of articles to help you build better search strategies and even wrote quite a few books on search back in the day.
 For her Patreon supporters, Calishain also creates topical white papers and search-strategy insider guides.

 Boolean Strings, Irina Shamaeva